 “An early season fungicide application (V4 to V7) is shown to improve stalk strength and reduce the risk of lodging," Myers said.
 "If you have a stronger stalk, the plant is less likely to fall victim to strong winds and bend over or snap off.”

 It might seem counterintuitive to apply a fungicide when it’s dry.
 After all, most diseases need moisture to thrive, so they certainly won’t thrive during a dry year.
 A common assumption by many growers is that fungicides are beneficial only in wet conditions, when disease is more likely.
 These growers may assume that if it’s dry, there is no value in a fungicide application.

 “Common misperceptions still exist when it comes to fungicides,” Myers says.
 “Fungicides trigger beneficial physiological reactions in the plant, even with dry weather and in the absence of visible disease symptoms.”

 One of the physiological reactions is the fact that fungicides help a corn plant improve its water efficiency when rainfall seems to be scarce.

-In fact, Myers talked with a number of growers who made an early application of Stratego® YLD in 2012, the most recent widespread drought, before they knew that dry weather conditions would take hold.
+In fact, Myers talked with a number of growers who made an early application of Stratego YLD in 2012, when there was a widespread drought, before they knew that dry weather conditions would take hold.
 The growers reported that fields receiving the fungicide yielded better than untreated corn.